monzum/tuf-legacy/README.md

 #####
 Setup:
 	Setup requires every components of the platform  without TUF(server, mirrors, client) as well as the network interposing mechanism when TUF supported updates are desired.
 Many terminal tabs are thus needed to simulate the whole platform.
+Go to the application dir and get the tuf-legacy.tar.gz file

+	tar xvf tuf-legacy.tar.gz

+	#Setting up the different components
 	server-setup:
 		#Open a new terminal tab and cd to base dir of application (tuf-legacy-dist)
 		cd server-resources